geosolutions-it/ckanext-dcatapit/README.md

     The ckanext-dcatapit allows to localize the package fields (eg. title, description etc.) according to the schema definition, but to do that requires the ckanext-multilang installed.

-5. In order to enable also the RDF harvester add ``dcatapit_harvester`` to the ``ckan.plugins`` setting in your CKAN.
+6. In order to enable also the RDF harvester add ``dcatapit_harvester`` to the ``ckan.plugins`` setting in your CKAN.
-The ckanext-dcatapit RDF harvester also harvests localized fields, but to do that requires the ckanext-multilang installed.
+The ckanext-dcatapit RDF harvester also harvests localized fields in multiple languages, but to do that requires the ckanext-multilang installed.

+7. In order to enable also the CSW harvester add ``dcatapit_csw_harvester`` to the ``ckan.plugins`` setting in your CKAN.

 6. Enable the dcatapit profile adding the following configuration property in the ``production.ini`` file: